Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Instead of giving up, I got serious about research.
 I joined plant forums, read dozens of articles, and experimented.
 Here’s what actually worked:

-- Bought a small tabletop humidifier — Kept it running near my plants, targeting 55-60% humidity
+- Bought a small tabletop humidifier — kept it running near my plants, targeting 55–60% humidity

-- Switched to filtered water — Stopped using tap water completely
+- Switched to filtered water — stopped using tap water completely

-- Grouped my plants together — Created a little humidity microclimate
+- Grouped my plants together — created a little humidity microclimate

-- Started checking soil moisture — Finger test instead of a schedule
+- Started checking soil moisture — finger test instead of a schedule

 The Results

-- Within 1 week: Leaves stopped curling
+- Within 1 week: leaves stopped curling

-- Within 1 month: First new leaf without brown edges
+- Within 1 month: first new leaf without brown edges

 - Within 6 months: 8 new healthy leaves, plant doubled in size

-- 18 months later: I now own 4 different Calathea varieties (Medallion, Rattlesnake, Orbifolia, Ornata)—all thriving
+- 18 months later: I now own 4 different Calathea varieties (Medallion, Rattlesnake, Orbifolia, Ornata) — all thriving

 What I Learned